AnujDasari/niki-project/README.md

 9. BaseTest.java : Base Test class with BeforeSuite and BeforeClass/AfterClass configurations.

 ### Resources
-1. Screenshots folder - This folder contains the screenshots captured in the test scripts.
+Screenshots folder - This folder contains the screenshots captured in the test scripts.
+Screenshots are stored at `./Resources/Screenshots`

 ### Test Report
 Test Reports are generated under Resources folder:
-2. ReportNG Reports : `./test-output/html/index.html`
+1. ReportNG Reports : `./test-output/html/index.html`

 ### Running the Framework
 To run the scripts: